US Secretary of State Michael Pompeo to visit India from June 25-27: MEA

 "We should look at this relationship from the overall perspective.
 The overall direction of the relationship remains very positive," he said.

-Citing the popular election slogan "Modi hai to mumkin hai", US Secretary of State Pompeo last week sought to take the bilateral relationship with India to the next level and said the Trump and Modi Administrations have a "unique opportunity" to make it happen.
+Citing the popular election slogan "Modi hai to mumkin hai", Pompeo last week sought to take the bilateral relationship with India to the next level and said the Trump and Modi Administrations have a "unique opportunity" to make it happen.

 "As Prime Minister (Narendra) Modi said in his latest campaign, 'Modi hai to mumkin hai,' or 'Modi makes it possible', I'm looking forward to exploring what's possible between our people," Pompeo said in his major India policy speech at the India Ideas Summit of US-India Business Council last Wednesday.